marionpavaux/little_RNN_restricted/README.md

 ## Data ##

-<li> Next to the src folder create a folder named "tests_results".
-Put your data folder in "tests_results".</li>
+Next to the src folder create a folder named "tests_results".
+Put your data folder in "tests_results".

 Data description and format is restricted.